10 Best Herbal Tinctures For Pimples

 Rosa canina, also known as dog rose, is a traditional herbal remedy that has been used for centuries to support skin health and treat various skin conditions, including pimples.

-However, it is important to consult with a healthcare professional before using any herbal tincture, especially if you have existing health conditions or are taking other medications.
+However, it is important to consult a healthcare professional before using Urtica dioica tinctures, especially if you have sensitive skin or are pregnant.

 matricaria chamomilla tincture